nicoaspra/lemniscateinstitute002/_services/calculus/DC-3.5-average-and-instantaneous-velocity.md

 **Instantaneous velocity**, on the other hand, is the velocity of the object at a specific instant.
 To understand this, let us have a simple example.

-Suppose a stray dog chased a student, his initial instinct tells him to run as fast as possible, say he is running at a rate of 10 m/s per second, but as time passed by, he starts slowing down to a rate of 4 m/s, then somehow realized that the dog already stopped chasing him, so he then stopped running.
+Suppose a stray dog chased a student, his initial instinct tells him to run as fast as possible, say he is running at a rate of 10 m/s, but as time passed by, he starts slowing down to a rate of 4 m/s, then somehow realized that the dog already stopped chasing him, so he then stopped running.

 **Instantaneous velocity**, is the *velocity at a certain instant*, so at the time he hit his velocity at 10 m/s that was his *instantaneous velocity at that certain moment*.
 And at the time he stopped, he has an instantaneous velocity of 0 m/s.
 Hence, instantaneous velocity is denoted as,